Skip to main content

 However, nonprofits need to stay accountable to their funding sources.
 It increases the level of trust donors and supporters have with nonprofits when they know their money is used for its intended purpose.

-2. Financial Reporting Differs for Nonprofits
+2. Financial Reporting Is Different for Nonprofits

 Nonprofit organizations maintain different financial documentation than their for-profit counterparts.
 This is largely due to the difference we mentioned above: Nonprofits reinvest all funds back into their mission.